-The unused fiber left on the market by a subsequent telecom bust has been labeled dark fiber.
-Not because these fiber optic strands are particularly nefarious, but rather because they are not in use; there is no data being sent in the form of light pulses on the cable lines.
+The unused fiber left on the market by a subsequent decline in telecom need for the cables has since been labeled “dark fiber”.
+Not because these fiber optic strands are particularly nefarious, but rather because they are not in use; there is no data being sent in the form of light pulses on the cable lines, therefore the “dark” reference.

-Dark fiber cable strands can be leased to individuals or companies to establish connections.
+Dark fiber cable strands can be leased to individuals or companies to establish connections of all kinds.
 It only makes sense.
 The cable company was looking to future-proof, but wants to earn money in the meantime.

 How is dark fiber accessed?

-Technology today makes it possible to access and package the extra, unused capacity.
+Technology today makes it possible to access and package the extra, unused cable capacity for a variety of network solutions.
 The individual client can lease unused strands of fiber optic cable to create a privately operated network.
 The client can then tailor the wavelength and network traffic speed to adapt to the service platform of their choice.
 Users can overlay any protocol needed while retaining the flexibility to expand and control their network connectivity needs.